-Additionally, the claim of automated program repair relies on manual initialization and dispatch of GenProg.
-In principle, automated detection techniques could signal the repair process to complete the automation loop.
-Integrating GenProg with automated error detection produces a closed-loop error detection and repair system that would allow us to study repair quality and overhead on programs with realistic workloads.
-This section therefore evaluates GenProg in the context of a proof-of-concept closed-loop system for webserver-based programs, with several experimental goals: 1) outline the prototype closed-loop repair system and enumerate new experimental concerns, 2) measure the performance impact of repair time and quality on a real, running system, including the effects of a functionality reducing repair on system throughput 3) analyze the quality of the generated repairs in terms of functionality using fuzz testing and variant bug-inducing input and 4) measure the costs associated with intrusion-detection system false positives.
+to study repair quality and overhead on programs with realistic workloads.

+This section therefore evaluates GenProg in the context of a proof-of-concept closed-loop system for webserverbased programs, with several experimental goals:

+- 1. outline the prototype closed-loop repair system and enumerate new experimental concerns, - measure the performance impact of repair time and quality on a real, running system, including the effects of a functionality reducing repair on system throughput, - analyze the quality of the generated repairs in terms of functionality using fuzz testing and variant buginducing input, and - 4. measure the costs associated with intrusion-detection system (IDS) false positives.